Contrastive pretraining for semantic segmentation is robust to noisy positive pairs: Acknowledgements

 \subsection{Questions \& answers}

-\subsubsection{The performance on xBD is terrible, why should these results matter?}
+\subsubsection{The performance on xBD is relatively bad, why should these results matter?}

-We do not aim for a high absolute performance, but want to find out how the performance changes relative to models pretrained with different amounts of noisy pairs.
+We do not aim for a high absolute performance, but want to find out how the relative performance changes between models pretrained with different amounts of noisy pairs.
 To this end, we purposefully restricted the model's capabilities.
-The idea behind this was to increase the influence of the noisy pairs, to find out how detrimental they can be in a worst case scenario.
+The idea is to increase the influence of the noisy pairs, to find out how detrimental they can be in a worst case scenario.
 In high capacity models, parts of the network could memorize the noise, while other parts learn the correct signal.
-In finetuning, the subnetwork that learned the correct signal can be used to achieve good performance.
-We did not explicitly test this, but that was the idea behind the experimental setup.
+In finetuning, the subnetwork that learned the correct signal could then be used to achieve good performance.